adkas/moodle_rake/README.md

 -   ruby 1.8.7 - this version is stil found on most of the shared hosters ..

+-   I even run it with travelling ruby (http://phusion.github.io/traveling-ruby/) as our web hoster no longer supports ruby in shared hosting plans.

 ## Installation

 -   ssh to your webserver